To be the model for academic excellence, student-focused service and community engagement.

 In between, the college has undergone name and location changes and a steadily changing campus.
 Here are some important dates in Terra State’s history:

-- 1979-Work began on a new campus for Terra on Napoleon Road, and Roy Klay Hall, the first building, was named in honor of Terra's founding president.
+1973 - The College Board of Trustees officially changed the name to Terra Technical College.1979 - Work began on a new campus for Terra on Napoleon Road, and Roy Klay Hall, the first building, was named in honor of Terra’s founding president.
+Today, the Terra College Foundation is located here, along with classrooms and Student Records, Financial Aid, Admissions and Student Services.
+The reprographics department also occupies this building.

-- 1980-The Industrial Technology Building was completed and housed classrooms and labs for air conditioning and refrigeration, power technologies, welding and music.
+1980 - The Industrial Technology Building, containing classrooms and labs for air conditioning and refrigeration, power technology, welding and music was completed.

-- 1984-The General Technologies Building (GTB) was added to the campus.
-The GTB is home to the Kern Center for Community and Industrial Development, a full-service dining room, the CollegeStore, the Academic Service Center and several other classrooms and computer labs.
-The Learning Resource Center and Computer Center also occupy GTB.
+1984 - The General Technologies Building (GTB) was added to the campus.
+The GTB is home to the Kern Center for Community and Industrial Development, a full-service dining room, the CollegeStore, the writing center, the math lab V-Tel classrooms and several other classrooms and computer labs.
+The library and the computer center also occupy GTB.

-- 1996-The 58,000-square-foot Engineering Building opened during winter term.
-Labs for chemistry, physics, plastics, robotics, electricity, and computer-aided design are located here.
+1996 - The 58,000-square-foot Engineering Building opened during winter quarter.
+The Engineering, Technologies & Mathematics Division is located here, as are labs for chemistry, physics, plastics, robotics and computer-aided design.

-- 1997-The Early Learning Center was completed in this year.
-The Center provides a learning laboratory for the Early Childhood Education Program and child care facility for area families and for the children of Terra State students.
+1997 - Terra State’s newest addition, the Early Learning Center, was completed.
+The Center provides a learning laboratory for the Early Childhood Education Program and child care facility for area families and for the children of Terra State students

-- 2013-The Conference and Hospitality Center opened with the renovation and addition of space to the former Early Learning Center, and serves as an event planning lab for students in the hospitality management program.
+2013 - The Ronald L. Neeley Conference & Hospitality Center opened with the renovation and addition of space to the former Early Learning Center, and serves as an event planning lab for students in the hospitality management program.

-- 2019-The Doepker Leadership and Entrepreneurial Center opened as an asset to local leaders and entrepreneurs.
+2019-The Doepker Leadership and Entrepreneurial Center opened as an asset to local leaders and entrepreneurs.
 The College continues to provide advanced leadership development to the region and offers personal enrichment courses for individuals of all ages.
+Athletics were also relaunched under a new moniker, the Terra State Titans.
+The first Volleyball game in over a decade was played in the SAC on August 29th, and winter sports continued with Men’s and Women’s Basketball.
+A new mascot, Titus, also arrived on campus.

 Terra College Foundation